 For better privacy, you would typically use some flavor of Linux or BSD in your workstation VMs.
 But you could also use Windows, Android, or even (with some effort) MacOS.
 Diversity also protects against a pernicious vulnerability: WebGL fingerprinting.

-Basically, the WebGL fingerprint depends on the host\'s graphics hardware, and also on the VM\'s graphics driver.
+Basically, the WebGL fingerprint depends on the host's graphics hardware, and also on the VM's graphics driver.
 So if you have Debian and Ubuntu VMs running in the same host, browsers in both will have the same WebGL fingerprint.
-That\'s because they use the same virtual graphics driver, and the same graphics hardware.
+That's because they use the same virtual graphics driver, and the same graphics hardware.

-For the same reasons, that\'s also true for two Centos VMs, two TrueOS (FreeBSD) VMs, two Windows VMs, two MacOS VMs, and so on.
+For the same reasons, that's also true for two Centos VMs, two TrueOS (FreeBSD) VMs, two Windows VMs, two MacOS VMs, and so on.
 However, for any of those operating system (OS) types, VMs on different hosts will have different WebGL fingerprints.
 And on a given host, each OS type will also have a different WebGL fingerprint.
-Even so, you\'re likely safe enough running multiple VMs with a given OS type, as long as you disable WebGL in browsers.
+Even so, you're likely safe enough running multiple VMs with a given OS type, as long as you disable WebGL in browsers.

-It\'s crucial to keep in mind that the host machine is necessarily most trusted.
+It's crucial to keep in mind that the host machine is necessarily most trusted.
 VMs (aka guests) are not at all protected from host machines.
-They\'re just software, alter all.
+They're just software, alter all.
 And conversely, host machines are relatively well protected from VMs.
 So given that, host machines must be protected from the Internet.
-And it\'s risky to actually use them for anything except running VMs.
+And it's risky to actually use them for anything except running VMs.

 Just as with machines generally, adding a firewall/router VM makes the workspace VM less untrusted, creating a DMZ between it and the Internet.
 But even so, VMs are always less trusted than host machines.

 Also, there are exploits to break out from VMs to the host.
-So if you\'re doing anything particularly iffy, such as playing with malware, or hanging out with people who play with malware, it\'s best to isolate those VMs on a different host.
+So if you're doing anything particularly iffy, such as playing with malware, or hanging out with people who play with malware, it's best to isolate those VMs on a different host.

 Anyway, some years ago, I wrote a series of guides about using nested VPN chains and Tor.
 Those guides employ VirtualBox internal networks of pfSense router VMs, each serving as the gateway for a VPN service.
 Basically, recursive NAT forwarding creates nested VPN chains.
 For Tor, the guides recommend using Whonix.
 Whonix comprises two Debian VMs, a Tor gateway VM, and a workstation VM with Tor browser and other apps.

 Although I still use that approach, the guides have become somewhat outdated, and I will revise them soon, after finishing this series of posts.
-In particular, I\'ll be incorporating the option to include hardware routers running pfSense, which I\'ve already covered in a standalone guide.
+In particular, I'll be incorporating the option to include hardware routers running pfSense, which I've already covered in a standalone guide.

-I\'ll also be adding the option to change VPN chains periodically, as with Tor circuits and I2P tunnels.
-I\'d always wanted to do that, but never figured out how to coordinate the activity of multiple pfSense VMs.
-However, I\'ve recently managed it by doing dynamic routing and NAT forwarding within a single Debian router VM.
+I'll also be adding the option to change VPN chains periodically, as with Tor circuits and I2P tunnels.
+I'd always wanted to do that, but never figured out how to coordinate the activity of multiple pfSense VMs.
+However, I've recently managed it by doing dynamic routing and NAT forwarding within a single Debian router VM.
 There are routing rules that direct one VPN through another, and iptables rules that restrict traffic to the chain.
 So even if a chain fails partially or completely, there will be no DNS or traffic leaks.
-There\'s just a brief interruption in traffic.
+There's just a brief interruption in traffic.

 This approach with dynamic nested VPN chains arguably provides better anonymity than the approach using pfSense VMs as VPN gateways.
 Because the chain changes periodically, perhaps every few minutes, rather than being static.
 And it works just as easily with Whonix.
-Also, although it does require some tedious massaging of OpenVPN configuration files, it\'s less complicated overall than configuring multiple pfSense VMs.
-While each OpenVPN client isn\'t compartmentalized in a separate VM, you can daisy chain multiple Debian router VMs, each with a short dynamic VPN chain.
+Also, although it does require some tedious massaging of OpenVPN configuration files, it's less complicated overall than configuring multiple pfSense VMs.
+While each OpenVPN client isn't compartmentalized in a separate VM, you can daisy chain multiple Debian router VMs, each with a short dynamic VPN chain.

 As with the pfSense approach, you should use a different VPN service for each level of the nested chain.
 If you like, you can consistently use the same first and last VPN servers in your chains, because that may attract less attention.
-And you can select exit VPNs that sites don\'t typically block.
+And you can select exit VPNs that sites don't typically block.

 You could even include Perfect Privacy with NeuroRouting activated, perhaps using a pfSense gateway VM.
 And perhaps even combined with local dynamic nested VPN chains.
 That would give you quite the complexly changing Internet routing.

-Although I won\'t be getting into specifics here, I will update this post after revising the IVPN guides, and perhaps moving implementation details to GitHub.
+Although I won't be getting into specifics here, I will update this post after revising the IVPN guides, and perhaps moving implementation details to GitHub.

-Even so, no matter how you route your traffic, it\'s crucial to keep in mind that adversaries with global-scale intercept capability can identify and locate traffic endpoints.
+Even so, no matter how you route your traffic, it's crucial to keep in mind that adversaries with global-scale intercept capability can identify and locate traffic endpoints.
 As long as an adversary controls one end of a connection — for example, a site that you connect to, or a device that connects to your site — it can create unique traffic patterns.
 And then it can search available intercepts, looking for those patterns.

 Intercepts generally capture traffic between the various networks that comprise the Internet.
 So once the adversary identifies a large-scale source and/or destination network for your traffic, it can search intercepts of traffic among parts of that network.
 By drilling down the routing hierarchy, it can eventually find your ISP.
 And if it has internal intercepts from that ISP, it can eventually find you.
 Or otherwise obtain the requisite data from the ISP.

-However, that\'s arguably not something that even the NSA will do for every anonymous coward.
+However, that's arguably not something that even the NSA will do for every anonymous coward.

 Possibilities for Smartphones

 Many VPN services provide clients for Android and iOS.
 And Tor browser is finally available for Android.
-That\'ll never happen for iOS, because it only allows Safari code.
+That'll never happen for iOS, because it only allows Safari code.

 Alternatively, there is the long-awaited Orchid app for Android (and perhaps soon for iOS).
-It\'s a multi-provider VPN network, with dynamic multi-hop routing, and reputation-based route selection.
+It's a multi-provider VPN network, with dynamic multi-hop routing, and reputation-based route selection.
 Users buy bandwidth with supposedly anonymous Etherium-based cryptocurrency.

-Orchid may provide privacy and anonymity that\'s at least comparable to do-it-yourself nested VPN chains, and perhaps comparable to Tor.
-In that you\'re distributing information and trust among multiple providers, who are paid anonymously.
-And it\'s obviously far less work than nested VPN chains.
-But as with Tor, there\'s the downside of trusting a complex system, which you likely won\'t understand well.
+Orchid may provide privacy and anonymity that's at least comparable to do-it-yourself nested VPN chains, and perhaps comparable to Tor.
+In that you're distributing information and trust among multiple providers, who are paid anonymously.
+And it's obviously far less work than nested VPN chains.
+But as with Tor, there's the downside of trusting a complex system, which you likely won't understand well.

 However, current smartphones are so horribly insecure that using such tools arguably provides merely an illusion of security, privacy and anonymity.
-But there\'s hope.
+But there's hope.
 With the Librem 5 or PinePhone, you can run a mobile Linux distro, and secure the Internet connection.
-Basically, you kill the device\'s cellular and WiFi connectivity, and use an Ethernet-tethered WiFi router, or possibly even a tethered LTE modem.
+Basically, you kill the device's cellular and WiFi connectivity, and use an Ethernet-tethered WiFi router, or possibly even a tethered LTE modem.

 Given Linux on secure hardware, you can use some of the approaches, discussed above, for robust privacy and anonymity.
-However, you can\'t just install whatever Linux distro on smartphones.
-That\'s because Linux was developed for x86-64 CPUs from Intel and AMD, whereas smartphone SoCs have ARM CPU cores.
+However, you can't just install whatever Linux distro on smartphones.
+That's because Linux was developed for x86-64 CPUs from Intel and AMD, whereas smartphone SoCs have ARM CPU cores.
 Both the Librem 5 and PinePhone SoCs have four 64-bit Cortex A53 cores.

 And so everything must be compiled for ARM, after tweaking the source code.
-That\'s a lot of work, and developers are still dealing with the basics.
-Although many single-board computers (such as the Raspberry Pi) also have ARM cores, there are enough differences that we can\'t just use apps built for them.
-But at least we know that it\'s doable.
+That's a lot of work, and developers are still dealing with the basics.
+Although many single-board computers (such as the Raspberry Pi) also have ARM cores, there are enough differences that we can't just use apps built for them.
+But at least we know that it's doable.

-One limitation is clear: these ARM SoCs don\'t support virtualization.
-So if you want to compartmentalize VPN and Tor gateways from your workspace, you\'d need to use Ethernet-tethered routers.
+One limitation is clear: these ARM SoCs don't support virtualization.
+So if you want to compartmentalize VPN and Tor gateways from your workspace, you'd need to use Ethernet-tethered routers.
 That would be more stuff to lug around.
-But with small routers, in some sort of attached case, you\'d basically just have a thicker phone.
+But with small routers, in some sort of attached case, you'd basically just have a thicker phone.

 Also, it does look like you can dual boot the PinePhone, at least, by switching the SD card.
 So you could compartmentalize personas in different SD cards, and use a different anonymization setup for each.

-I can\'t write anything reliable about smartphones with ARM SoCs until I have one.
-So for now, I\'ll just suggest possibilities.
-If I do manage to get one without blowing my cover, I\'ll expand this into a full guide.
+I can't write anything reliable about smartphones with ARM SoCs until I have one.
+So for now, I'll just suggest possibilities.
+If I do manage to get one without blowing my cover, I'll expand this into a full guide.

 It does look like Ubuntu Touch includes OpenVPN, which you can setup in terminal.
 However, not surprisingly, it also seems to have network manager.
 And that will likely be problematic, for doing anything fancy with VPNs.
 So it may be necessary to disable network manager.

 I see that many users are asking for Tor browser in Ubuntu Touch.
-But developers are saying that it\'s \”not seen as a core aim\”.
-However, some years ago, I managed to compile Tor browser for the Raspberry Pi, so I\'m pretty sure that it\'s doable.
+But developers are saying that it's “not seen as a core aim”.
+However, some years ago, I managed to compile Tor browser for the Raspberry Pi, so I'm pretty sure that it's doable.
 After all, the Tor Project has managed it for Android on ARM SoCs.

 But there are at least 25 mobile Linux and BSD distros under development for the PinePhone.
-I don\'t have the patience now to research them all for OpenVPN and Tor browser.
-And there\'s also the fact that things are totally in flux.
+I don't have the patience now to research them all for OpenVPN and Tor browser.
+And there's also the fact that things are totally in flux.

 - AOSC OS